-6) a letter from the major professor detailing the current status of the applicant and his/her qualifications.
+Letter from the major professor detailing the applicant’s current status and qualifications.

 Previous awardees